Is El Salvador Safe to Visit in 2024? A Comprehensive Safety Guide for Travelers

 For precautionary reasons, visitors should not wear anything with the numbers 13 and 18 anywhere in hats, shirts, t-shirts, backpacks, etc. Also, tattoos that resemble the numbers thirteen and eighteen should be covered.
 It is an extra safety precaution.

-10. Don’t be Flashy With Your Valuables or Wear Expensive Jewelry
+10. Don’t be Flashy With Your Expensive Items

 If you are staying in the upscale areas of San Salvador or Santa Tecla, then you might flash your jewelry or valuables as much as you want to.
 In this area, wearing or flashing expensive things is normal.